nhoizey/images-responsiver/CONTRIBUTING.md

 ## Introduction

-First, thank you for considering contributing to `mages-responsiver`!
+First, thank you for considering contributing to `images-responsiver`!
 It's people like you that make the open source community such a great community! 😊

 We welcome any type of contribution, not only code.
 You can help with